ejsmith13/budget-tracker/README.md

   ## Usage:

-  Feel free to use this project.
+  Anyone is free to use this project.